The Linera banner

 The programming model of Linera is designed so that developers can take advantage of microchains to scale their applications.

-Linera uses the WebAssembly Virtual Machine (Wasm) to execute user applications.
+Linera uses the WebAssembly (Wasm) Virtual Machine to execute user applications.
 Currently, the Linera SDK is focused on the Rust programming language.

 The Application Deployment Lifecycle